 If you love the look, durability, and affordability of cobalt, you'll have a number of great options for wedding jewelry.
 No matter which style you like, there's a cobalt ring out there for you.

 Men's bands are easier to find than women's, and they come in a wide range of styles:

 - Cobalt Chrome Wedding Band with Diamonds - This beautiful 10-millimeter-wide band from Just Men's Rings has a masculine, chiseled design, and it boasts 0.20 carats of round, bezel-set diamonds.
 It has a stylish brushed finish and comes in sizes six through 14.
 It retails for just under $700.

-- High Polish Plain Cobalt Wedding Band - If you love simpler styles, this plain cobalt band from Amazon.com may be perfect.
-The ring is six millimeters wide and has a mirror finish and comfortable shape.
-It comes in sizes eight through 13 and retails for $65.
+- Grooved High Polish Matte Finish Cobalt Wedding Band - If you love simpler styles, this plain cobalt band from Amazon.com may be perfect.
+The ring is seven millimeters wide and has a comfortable shape.
+It comes in sizes seven through 12 and retails for just under $30.

 - CHESTER Comfort Fit Carved Celtic Knot Design Cobalt Ring - This pretty ring with a raised Celtic knot design on a black background is 7mm wide.
 You can opt to add a variety of engraving styles on the inside of the ring for an added fee.
 Larson Jewelers offers a free lifetime warranty on this ring which retails for about $350.

 If you're looking for a modern ring that has the sleek good looks of platinum, is more durable than other performance metals like titanium, and is one of the most affordable options on the market, a cobalt wedding band may be the ideal choice for you.
 These lovely rings come in a wide range of styles for men and women, so you're sure to find the ring of your dreams in jewelry stores or online.